PRAYING PARENTS & A LITTLE EVANGELIST

 One of the special blessings God provided to Ben was training in God’s Word.
 From the time of his conversion, Ben had an insatiable desire for learning the Scriptures.
 However, because of his responsibilities and expanding ministries, he could not be trained in a traditional manner.
 He was in no position to drop everything to go to seminary to become trained for ministry.
 Ironically, he was too busy ministering to become qualified to minister in the local church!

 At a prayer breakfast one week, a dear man named Tom Petty listened to Ben’s story and was encouraged by his zeal for the Lord.
 Brother Tom also recognized a need to balance that zeal with solid doctrine.
-Brother Tom, an employee of a local Bible College, was recently put in charge of an important project.
+Brother Tom, an employee of a local Bible College, had recently been trusted with an important project.
 The school was revamping its audio library by converting thousands of class lectures, mission conferences, and chapel messages from reel-to-reel to cassette tapes.
 Tom invited Ben to help him complete this giant endeavor and Ben accepted.
-There is no telling how many thousands of messages Ben listened to.
-But the seed was being sown and it was falling on good soil.
+The process was slow so Ben listened to each of the thousands of messages.
+The seed was being sown and it was falling on good soil.

-In addition to this Ben and Judy were avid listeners to the preaching and teaching of Living Way Ministries in Van Nuys California.
-For over a decade, they received all that was available from this radio program.
+In addition to this, Ben and Judy were avid listeners to the preaching and teaching of Living Way Ministries in Van Nuys California.
+For over a decade they subscribed to the tape ministry of this vital ministry.
 Many of Ben and Judy’s friends were from full gospel traditions and they found this ministry to be solid and balanced.

 The continual fellowship of dear Christians and these areas of discipleship made up God’s provision for Ben’s training to serve in ministry.